Ethan826/tablexi-coding-challenge/README.md

 My most comfortable language is Clojure and lately I have been trying to learn Scala.
-As a result, I have used a lot of functional programming concepts alongside the built-in object-oriented approach baked into TypeScript / JavaScript.
+As a result, I have used a lot of functional programming concepts alongside the object-oriented approach baked into TypeScript / JavaScript.
 In fact, the code probably resembles idiomatic Scala more than it does idiomatic TypeScript / JavaScript.

 I have used the Immutable.js library, which provides persistent immutable data structures.
 I chose to do so both because the languages I